ros-event-camera/event_camera_py/README.md

 The returned event arrays are structured numpy ndarrays that are compatible with Prophesee's Metavision SDK.

+## About timestamps

+A message in a recorded rosbag has three sources of time information:

+1) The recording timestamp.
+This is when the message was written into the bag by the rosbag recorder.
+2) The message time stamp in the header (header.stamp).
+This is the time when the ROS driver host received the first event packet from the SDK for that ROS message.
+Remember that a ROS message can contain multiple SDK packets, but the header.stamp refers to the first SDK packet received.
+3) The sensor time encoded in the packets.
+This time stamp depends on the encoding.
+For 'evt3' encoding the raw packet needs to be decoded to obtain the sensor time.
+The encoded sensor time has two quirks: it wraps around every 2^24 usec (16.77 sec) and it has bit noise errors.
+The decoder used by the ``event_array_py`` packet keeps track of the wrap around and tries to correct the bit errors.
+But if you start decoding from the middle of the event stream your sensor time stamps will start at somewhere between 0 and 16.77s due to the wrap around, i.e. sensor time depends on where you start decoding in the message stream.

+The time 't' column in the python array returned by ``get_cd_events()`` is the sensor time 3), in micro seconds.
+The host time can be obtained by suitably combining the sensor time 3) with the ROS header stamp 2).
+The most naive way is to compute the time difference between sensor time and header stamp for the first packet and subsequently use that difference to obtain host time from sensor time.
+Obviously this will not account for drift between sensor and host clocks.

 ## License

 This software is issued under the Apache License Version 2.0.